jqno/equalsverifier/docs/_pages/resources.md

 ## Fork me on GitHub!

 The source for this project is hosted on [GitHub](https://github.com/jqno/equalsverifier).
+You can file bug reports or feature requests there.

 Pull Requests are welcome!
 But please also [open an issue](https://github.com/jqno/equalsverifier/issues) or [send a message to the Google Group](https://groups.google.com/forum/?fromgroups#!forum/equalsverifier) so we can discuss it.